 How do we learn?
 By interacting in a meaningful way with lesson material.

 Why do we learn?
 Because the lesson at hand is relevant to our lives and adds immediate value.

 And so, experiential learning is children learning times tables by jumping rope.
 It is learning physics (friction, mass, gravity, Newton’s second law) by crafting an in-class pulley system.
 But it is more than the interconnection of senses and subjects.
 Essentially, experiential learning is a call to engage in a process of transformation for both the self and the greater world.

-Photo credit: London Waldorf School
+Photo credit: Detroit Waldorf School